[Q & A Recap] Understanding Informed Consent and Transparency Under GDPR

-Shortly before GDPR regulations went into effect on May 25, 2018, FormAssembly’s CEO and founder Cedric Savarese co-hosted a webinar with Elements.Cloud CEO and founder Ian Gotts and Ashley McAlpin, FormAssembly’s Director of Marketing.
+Shortly before GDPR regulations went into effect on May 25, 2018, FormAssembly’s CEO and founder Cedric Savarese co-hosted a webinar with Elements.Cloud CEO and founder Ian Gotts and Ashley McAlpin, FormAssembly’s VP of Marketing.
 They discussed the concept of informed consent and the requirements for transparent information under the GDPR.
 Read below to learn helpful answers to common GDPR questions.

 Q: If my organization isn’t based in the European Union and doesn’t conduct business there, but we have one EU resident in our database, is the GDPR applicable?